UNIVERSE-HPC/course-material/technology_and_tooling/testing/diagnosing_issues.md

 Be sure to commit your changes so far and push them to GitHub.

-::::challenge{id=precondition, title="Optional Exercise: Add a Precondition to Check the Correct Type and Shape of Data"}
+::::challenge{id=precondition title="Optional Exercise: Add a Precondition to Check the Correct Type and Shape of Data"}

 Add preconditions to check that data is an `ndarray` object and that it is of the correct shape.
 Add corresponding tests to check that the function raises the correct exception.